Law, Association and the Trade Union Movement

 It is the positive gesture that is important.
 It would be absurd to suggest to the Trade Union leaders that they should take the negative step first, that they should deliberately slacken their customary vigilance as watchdogs of labour and then look round to see what else they could do instead.
 Yet the growing tendency of the State to step in (often on the invitation of the Trade Unions themselves) and settle any big wages dispute, the existence of legislation of the type of the Workmen’s Compensation Act and many other modern developments may properly be pointed out.
 Such developments suggest that there is in fact an inchoate falling apart of the two functions, the equity function and the economic function, which the Trade Unions have hitherto combined.
 They do suggest that some slackening of that vigilance in favour of other and purely economic functions may at any rate prove possible as time goes on.

-It is true that nearly all attempts which have hitherto been made by Trade unions to acquire a share in the control of industry have met with determined opposition from those already in control.
+It is true that nearly all attempts which have hitherto been made by Trade Unions to acquire a share in the control of industry have met with determined opposition from those already in control.
 But it must be remembered that the old type of “capitalist” is rapidly disappearing.
 Today very few businesses are managed by their owners.
 The old line between the employee and the owner-capitalist has shifted to the right and is drawn now between those who finance industry and those, whether manual or administrative workers, who engage in it.
 The opposition of pure finance to any form of decentralization and free association is to be expected in the nature of things.
-It will, if Major Douglas and Mr. Hollis, are to be believed, be as unscrupulous as it is powerful.
+It will, if Major Douglas and Mr. Hollis are to be believed, be as unscrupulous as it is powerful.
 It is no less obvious to all but mere defeatism that it must be faced.
 And in this the first and most difficult task will be to expose it.
-Nor can I imagine any more practical and convincing exposure than the public activities and deliberations of a network of associations purely economic in their aims and functions, concerned neither with property nor with rights of any sort, free from all prepossessions about the right to work, the right to earn, the right to inherit, the right to own, concerned and concerned solely with the production and distribution of commodities.
+Nor can I imagine any more practical and convincing exposure than the public activities and deliberations of a network of associations purely economic in their aims and functions, concerned neither with property nor with rights of any sort, free from all prepossessions about the right to work, the right to eat, the right to inherit, the right to own, concerned and concerned solely with the production and distribution of commodities.
 With this addition to the commonwealth the rights, and the wrongs alongside of them, would very soon become apparent without the help of collective bargaining and propagandist advocacy.
 And once they are seen and admitted, once they are disentangled, the machinery for dealing with them is already there.
 It has been there for hundreds of years.
 It is called the Constitution.

 I conclude by again emphasizing that the mere existence of a purely economic platform for investigation and discussion would be half the battle for sanity.
 Men are maddened by the economic anomalies from which they suffer, and yet the purely economic aspect is never presented to them in a way which they can fully understand.
 Once this were done, international rivalries and alliances would at least be seen and felt for what they actually are.
 Their importance would not be artificially inflated by the wind in a million empty stomachs.
 Then the practice of shaping one’s verdict upon an alleged transgression of the League Covenant to suit, say, an urgent need to export butter would stand forth in its naked idiocy.
 And it may after all need some underlining when your children are half-starved because you have not the wages which an export market will provide.
-The difficulty of overcoming the inertia of a cast movement such as the Trade Union Movement so as to induce it to change its direction in the way I have suggested must of course be enormous.
+The difficulty of overcoming the inertia of a vast movement such as the Trade Union Movement so as to induce it to change its direction in the way I have suggested must of course be enormous.
 The only possible comment on this kind of objection is that the emergency too is enormous.
 A violent crisis is a proper occasion for making attempts and taking risks which in ordinary circumstances would be imprudent or sentimental.
 Moreover, in a crisis, there is a huge hidden reserve of enthusiasm and goodwill awaiting any new move which offers any new hope.
 It is frequently suggested, and not only over here, that this country and the Empire hold a kind of key position in the present world crisis.
 It may be that the Trade Union Movement holds a similar key position in the social life of this country, that—economically—it is England within England.
 If there is even a possibility of this being so, it will be agreed that the occasion is not one for sitting down under difficulties.
 Difficulties enough!
-But I am entitled to insist that any judgment passed shall be passed while looking steadily in the actual conditions of Europe in the year 1937.
+But I am entitled to insist that any judgment passed shall be passed while looking steadily at the actual condition of Europe in the year 1937.
 And if anyone in a position to take up the suggestion I have made should reject it on the score, not of inherent impossibility, but of obvious difficulties, then I think I may fairly say: Well, what do you suggest?
 What are you going to do instead?